-What is Conversion Rate Optimization (CRO)?
-A Beginner’s Guide
+Conversion Rate Optimization (CRO): How To Get Started

 Increased User Engagement

-Conversion rate optimization works to optimize your website and campaigns for better engagement and, ultimately, conversions.
+Conversion rate optimization improves the way visitors interact with your website and within your campaigns, leading to better engagement and, ultimately, conversions.

-An increase in engagement metrics can provide valuable insights into how your campaigns are performing and what entices users to interact with your content.
+An increase in engagement metrics can provide valuable insights into your campaigns’ performance and what entices users to take action.

 Better ROI

-CRO leads to higher conversion rates, which means you are getting more bang for your buck when it comes to your marketing dollars.
+CRO leads to higher conversion rates, which means you are getting more bang for your marketing buck.

-You can land more customers without necessarily generating more traffic or increasing your marketing budget.
+It allows you to land more customers without necessarily generating more traffic or increasing your marketing budget.

 Valuable User Insights

-The process of CRO requires you to better understand your audience, which will improve your marketing efforts and content overall.
+The process of CRO requires you to develop a better understanding of your audience.
+And this, in turn, improves your overall marketing efforts and content.

-You’ll be better prepared to reach the right types of customers with the right messaging at the right time.
+It helps you be better prepared to reach the right types of customers with the right messaging at the right time.

 Enhanced Customer Trust

-Many actions require users to provide their contact information (email address, name, phone number, etc.) in exchange for content or information about your services.
+Many conversions require users to provide their contact information (email address, name, phone number, etc.) in exchange for content like an ebook or information about your services.

-This means users necessarily need to trust your site before they fork over their info.
+But before they’re willing to hand over their info, they need to trust your site.
 CRO helps you build customer trust and leaves a positive impression on potential customers.

 Scalability

-You may have a finite pool of prospects you can tap into, but CRO allows you to make the most of your existing audience (read: traffic) to attract new customers.
+Even the biggest markets only have a finite pool of prospects you can tap into – and the more specialized your niche, the smaller that pool is.
+CRO allows you to make the most of your existing audience (i.e., traffic) to attract new customers.

-By improving your conversion rate, you’ll be able to scale your business without running out of potential customers.
+By improving your conversion rate, you’ll scale your business without running out of potential customers.

-How to Calculate Conversion Rate
+How To Calculate Conversion Rate

+Before we can get optimizing, we need to first discuss how to arrive at your conversion rate.
+Don’t worry – no higher math is required.

-Conversion rate is calculated by dividing the number of conversions by the total number of users or website visitors, then multiplying this figure by 100 to generate a percentage.
+The conversion rate is calculated by dividing the number of conversions by the total number of users or website visitors, then multiplying this figure by 100 to generate a percentage.

-Calculating your conversion rate enables you to set a benchmark for how your web page or campaign is currently performing.
+Calculating your conversion rate enables you to set a benchmark for how your webpage or campaign is currently performing.

-This means that any changes you make and the corresponding results you generate can be measured against your original conversion rate.
+This means you can compare the results of any changes you make and the corresponding results you generate to your original conversion rate, letting you know what’s working – and what isn’t.

-What’s Considered a “Good” Conversion Rate
+What’s Considered A “Good” Conversion Rate?

 There is no single, universal figure that qualifies as a “good” conversion rate.
-What’s even considered an “average” conversion rate vary across industries, niches, campaigns, specific conversion goals, and beyond.
+What’s even considered an “average” conversion rate varies across industries, niches, campaigns, and specific conversion goals.

-A rough average (depending on who you ask) is anywhere between 1% to 4%.
+Depending on who you ask, however, a rough global average is anywhere from 1-4%.

-However, the best measure of what’s considered average is to calculate your past and current conversion rates and compare them to future results for your particular business.
+This might not necessarily be true for you.
+In reality, the best measure of what’s considered average is to calculate your past and current conversion rates and compare them to future results.

-Instead of obsessing over what’s considered a “good” conversion rate (most businesses don’t publish this information, anyway), you’re better off digging into what makes your particular audience tick and then delivering the value they are searching for.
+Instead of obsessing over what’s considered a “good” conversion rate (most businesses don’t publish this information, anyway), you’re better off digging into what drives your particular audience – and then delivering the value they’re searching for.

-What Is the CRO Process?
+What Is The CRO Process?

+Now that we have that all out of the way, let’s talk about the CRO process.

 Conversion rate optimization is the process of optimizing your website, landing page, or marketing campaign to improve the probability of a user taking a desired action.